Florin Stoian — Product Designer

 Tagline: Log it.
 Prove it.
 Keep it.

-03 The brand
+03 The brand & the design system

 Notch brand system — the horn mark, the Dark Ledger palette, the type, and the voice